Home

 Why are service receipts important?

-Given how important service receipts are, consumers take them for granted and expect to receive one.
+Given how important service receipts are, consumers take them for granted and expect to receive one when a payment is made.
 Providing clean, organized service receipts is vital for small businesses to present a professional image to customers.

 What are the benefits of providing a service receipt?